Apalis

+Taxonomy

-The genus was erected by the English naturalist William John Swainson in 1833.
+The genus was erected by the English naturalist William Swainson in 1833.
 The type species is the bar-throated apalis.
 The name Apalis is from the Ancient Greek hapalos meaning "delicate" or "gentle".
 Apalises were traditionally classified in the Old World warbler family Sylviidae but are now commonly placed, together with several other groups of mainly African warblers, in a separate family Cisticolidae.

 There are about 24 species of apalis; the exact number varies according to differing authorities.
 The African tailorbird and long-billed tailorbird were formerly considered to be apalises but are now often placed either with the tailorbirds (Orthotomus) or in their own genus Artisornis.
 The red-fronted prinia or red-faced apalis has also been moved into a different genus, Prinia.
 Further shuffling may be necessary as a recent study found the genus to be polyphyletic, with two species (black-collared and Ruwenzori apalises) only distantly related to the other three tested.